New Stories

 By Quillie Pugh Caskey

 Hampton Harmon Cosper married Eliza Caroline Smith.
 This union was blessed with fifteen children, six sons and nine daughters.
-After her death, which occurred fifteen years after he moved to Texas, he married Dora Trammell Worley, a young widowed school teacher with one daughter.
+After her death, which occurred fifteen years after he moved to Texas, he married Dora Trammell Worley, a young widowed schoolteacher with one daughter.

-To this second union two sons and three daughters were born, making a total of twenty of his own children.
-All except to of these children settled in the Southwest, and two of them are still living.
+To this second union two sons and three daughters were born, making a total of twenty of his children.
+All except two of these children settled in the Southwest, and two of them are still living.
 (1955) Mrs. Barabara Zaid Cosper (Richard) Sowell of Colorado City, Texas, and Milo Bert Cosper, the twentieth child.
 Milo Bert of Fort Worth, Texas, had this to say recently of the close relationship existing between him and his father: “We were great pals.”

 Hampton Harmon Cosper